 Dogs are majestic and curious creatures who love to sniff about everywhere, and like toddlers, certain items will end up in their mouths.
 This includes fireworks.
 Many visits to the vet during the New Year’s season are due to fireworks-related injuries.
 Fireworks become very hot very quickly and can cause burns and injuries to your dog’s face and paws, and in a few cases, their mouths, throats, and stomachs should the fireworks be ingested.

-Fireworks are composed of a variety of chemicals, fuels, and metals, including potassium nitrate, sulfur, charcoal, thermite, mercury, and different chlorates.
+Fireworks are composed a variety of chemicals, fuels, and metals, including potassium nitrate, sulphur, charcoal, thermite, mercury, and different chlorates.
 Even unlit, fireworks pose a very serious and potentially lethal threat to your dogs.
 Ingesting any fireworks products (before, during, or after they have been set alight) could result in serious illness.
-Just more reasons to avoid fireworks during new years eve.

 2. Fireworks can give your dogs severe anxiety.